Prednisone can save your life. But it can also leave you burnt out and exhausted.

 Instead of pregnenolone, focus your supplementation on the following:

 - Licorice extract

 Adrenal glandulars are desiccated adrenal glands of cows or pigs.
 The thought is that the gland will contain small amounts of the cortisol hormone which will help to increase levels in someone dealing with adrenal fatigue.
 Full disclosure, this part on adrenal glandulars is coming from my clinical experience.
 There isn’t much research confirming or denying their efficacy.

-I’ve had great success in using adrenal glandulars to help prevent adrenal fatigue when coming off of prednisone.
+However, I’ve had great success using adrenal glandulars to help prevent adrenal fatigue when coming off of prednisone.
 I recommend taking one dose of adrenal glandular immediately after waking.
-This will help to trigger your cortisol awakening response (CAR).
-Do so will increase your daily cortisol total.
+This will help to trigger your cortisol awakening response and increase your daily cortisol total.
 If you’re feeling most fatigued in the afternoon, consider adding a second dose of adrenal glandulars with lunch.